Terraform ECS Fargate Example

 Dockerfile

-that we will use later - Use Terraform to authenticate Docker
+that we will use later - Use Terraform to authenticate our local Docker client

 // ./main.tf